 - Have consistent access for the duration of the programme to a dog that has been evaluated and deemed suitable by Unitec's specialist dog trainers.

 If you don’t meet the academic criteria above, we'll also accept the New Zealand Certificate in Animal Care (Level 3) or an equivalent qualification.
-We also have a range of Bridging Education programmes which will help you prepare for further academic study.
+We also have a range of Foundation and Bridging Education programmes which will help you prepare for further academic study.

 If English is not your first language you will also need one or more of the following: